M64GitHub/movy

 movy is a terminal-based graphics and animation engine that brings pixel-level rendering, visual effects, and interactivity to text mode.

-movy began with a simple vision — to bring real rendering power to the terminal.
-It features layered drawing, alpha blending, z-index ordering, and a programmable pipeline that adds motion and color to text mode.
+movy began with a simple vision — to bring real rendering power to the terminal — treating text mode as a programmable graphics environment rather than plain text output.

 The result is a modular visual engine — expressive, composable, and built for creative experimentation.